-If you haven’t hopped on the bandwagon already, it’s time to make omnichannel an integral part of your business strategy.
-This B2B eCommerce solution ensures consistency across all touchpoints and helps customers navigate freely over the website and other channels without losing context when planning to buy a product.
+If you haven’t hopped on the bandwagon already, it’s time to make omnichannel an integral part of your eCommerce strategy.
+This B2B eCommerce solution ensures consistency across all touchpoints.
+It also helps customers navigate freely over the website and other channels without losing context when planning to buy a product.

 2. Social Commerce